Introduction

 Collagen can be easily added to daily drinks.
 For example, it can be mixed into a glass of water, a smoothie, or fruit juice.

-To learn more about the effects of collagen, check out our dedicated guide.
+To learn more about the effects of collagen, consult our dedicated guide.

 V. Care products for pregnant women